How to Set Up an Outdoor Kitchen (Step by Step Guide)

 Make Sure You Have an Insulated Jacket for the Combustible Materials

 Imagine doing a ton of work to build the outdoor kitchen of your dreams only to see the kitchen become the sight of a fire.
 The problem is that people who suffer this fate do so because they did not install the insulated grill jacket.
 The thing is, admittedly, the insulated grill jacket is not the sexiest part about the outdoor kitchen experience.
 That said, without an insulated grill jacket, it is just a matter of time before your outdoor kitchen goes up in flames.
 These grill jackets have several functions.
 The first is when you wrap them around your grill, you are keeping the outdoor structure cooler, which means that burning, warping, and other deformities won’t happen.
-These grill jackets also provide protection for underneath the grill so that there is weathering and corrosion.
+These grill jackets also provide protection for underneath the grill so that there are weathering and corrosion.

 The reality is that you are getting an outdoor kitchen so that you can enjoy the freedom that comes from making food outdoors without the limits of an indoor kitchen.
 The insulated grill jacket is the key to keeping this outdoor space productive and safe.